hetmanb/hetmanb.github.io/aboutme.md

 ---
 layout: page
 title: About me
 subtitle: A little about me
-published: true
 ---

 My name is Ben Hetman.
 I'm currently a MSc. grad-student at the University of Lethbridge.
 But if I think about it, that's probably the worst way to describe myself.
 More appropriately: